 finding a wall for The Womens’ Peace Mural : The Sankofa Bird

 “After a year I got the urge to be independent, so I talked to the people in the group who most appealed to me – and they were all women – and suggested we set up a women’s mural group – Maggie Clyde, Susan Elliot, Sonia Martin and me – called London Wall; we set it up as a cooperative and registered charity.
 The Peace Murals were getting going, with funding from the Greater London Council (GLC) so we went to the GLC, actually marched in to Tony Banks’ office.
 I was in awe of authority in those years so Maggie did the talking.
 We said, ‘you need a women’s peace mural’, and he agreed, and we got the money.’”
 They found a studio in Brixton with other local groups and went round looking for a wall.
-“Our first choice was on the side of the Imperial War Museum, then a journalist phoned me up from the Sun newspaper, and they put out a story saying raving lesbians were getting money from the GLC.
+“Our first choice was a wall facing the Imperial War Museum, then a journalist phoned me up from the Sun newspaper, and they put out a story saying raving lesbians were getting money from the GLC.
 Eventually we found the site on Pentonville Road but we had to keep it quiet because – following the Sun story – the head of the organisation that was involved did not want it to be known that it was us in case he lost his funding.

 putting the design on the wall